drbean/curriculum/tech/academic/slides.md

 % by Dr Bean\
 Mon Feb 22 15:14:05 CST 2016

+# Exam

+## Speak like a professor

+I will ask you, or you will tell me, (That is, we will have a conversation about):

+1. What is your phenomenon?
+2. What is your theory?
+3. What is your analysis of the phenomenon?
+4. What are the causes and effects involved?
+5. What comparisons and contrasts can you make with other phenomena?
+How is it similar/dissimilar?
+6. What is your argument/your point?
+That is, what do you want to prove?

 # Learning word lists with flash cards

 ## Exam 1: Week 5